 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

 eBay sees 113 million unique visitors each month.
 It’s one of the most popular ecommerce channels on the planet and also one of Amazon’s top competitors in the US.
-There are numerous reasons for brands and retailers to advertise on eBay, including the channel’s strength, the popularity of its mobile app, and its focus on unique or used products.
+There are numerous reasons for brands and retailers to advertise on eBay, including the channel’s strength, the popularity of its mobile app, and its focus on unique or used products, making a good eBay data feed essential.

 |Key eBay stats|